 9. Managing Multiple Outlets

 As the business expands, managing multiple outlets and brands becomes a tedious task.
 Even for established hospitality brands, managing and monitoring the operations of multiple outlets is a huge challenge.
-A robust restaurant POS system enables you to manage multiple outlets with ease with the help of centralized control and real-time reporting.
+A robust restaurant management system enables you to manage multiple outlets with ease with the help of centralized control and real-time reporting.

 (i) Enterprise Control Over All Outlets and Brands

 A cloud restaurant POS with a comprehensive Enterprise solution enables the smooth functioning of large restaurant chains from one point with zero hassles.